 The device consists of two glass globes wrapped in wicker or steel wire (as they had a tendency to explode from pressure).
 The Gasogene utilized a mixture of tartaric acid and sodium bicarbonate, which, when combined, created carbon dioxide in one globe that would be forced into the second globe (and fluid) and pressurize the spout.

 Carbonated water continued to rise in popularity and saw its Hay Day in the Prohibition of 1920.
 The local pharmacy popularized the “soda fountain” - a carbonated water dispenser that would mix Coca-Cola syrup (and others) into the fizzy beverage.
-And almost overnight the unlikely pharmacy became the go-to place - not only kids with a sweet tooth, but teens and young adults looking for an affordable and unimposing date.
+And almost overnight the unlikely pharmacy became the go-to place - not only kids with a sweet tooth, but teens and young adults looking to enjoy assorted soda flavors as an affordable and unimposing date.

 With this dramatic shift in the market, it's understandable that major soft drink companies (some with impressive ties to other corporations) have fought back against the effervescent tide with a little bit of media scare tactics.
 In particular, the claim that carbonated water is bad for your teeth.